-The current entry fee is €325 per studbook team so the fee for a studbook entering both junior and senior teams is €650.
-The fee for a studbook entering an individual (non-team) participant is €125 per participant.
+The current entry fee is €350 per studbook team so the fee for a studbook entering both junior and senior teams is €700.
+The fee for a studbook entering an individual (non-team) participant is €150 per participant.
 This may be revised if costs rise but any rise must be notified to all IYB member studbooks by no later than the end of February of the year of the championships after which no extra charges / price rises will be permitted.

 All entries must be made direct to the Organisers and the Organisers must ensure that the correct administration and accounting structure is in place to provide for this.
+Organisers must be clear from the beginning re the application of VAT to entry fees/ how VAT is being handled.